defolded/classes-frontend/README.md

 - **User-Friendly Interface:** Designed with a clean and responsive UI to make it easy for students to interact with the chat-bot.
 - **File Upload:** Allows users to upload their PDF transcripts, which are processed by the backend to provide personalized scheduling advice.
 - **Real-time Communication:** Enables real-time interaction with the chat-bot, powered by the backend's integration with LLaMA-based language models.
-- **Responsive Design:** Ensures the application works well on a variety of devices, from desktops to mobile phones.

 ## Installation